 Deadline for submissions: January 1, 2018

 In partnership with Music Alive to promote the creation and performance of new music, the Champaign-Urbana Symphony Orchestra announces a composition competition to be held during the 2017-18 season.
-CUSO, Music Director and Conductor Stephen Alltop, and Music Alive composer-in-residence Stacy Garrop invite people between the ages of 8 and 108 to write a three-minute work to be performed by the Champaign-Urbana Symphony Orchestra at a subscription concert in Krannert Center for the Performing Arts during the 2018-2019 season.
+CUSO, Music Director and Conductor Stephen Alltop, and Music Alive composer-in-residence Stacy Garrop invite composers of all ages to write a three-minute work to be performed by the Champaign-Urbana Symphony Orchestra at a subscription concert in Krannert Center for the Performing Arts during the 2018-2019 season.

 Submissions will be reviewed by Maestro Stephen Alltop and Dr. Stacy Garrop.
 Five finalists will be selected and must be available to participate in a reading session/workshop on Saturday, March 3, 2018 in Urbana, IL.
 The public will be invited to attend the workshop.
 Maestro Alltop and the Champaign-Urbana Symphony Orchestra will rehearse all five finalist compositions during the workshop.
 Finalists will receive an audio recording of the full workshop session for their private, non-commercial use.

 After the workshop, up to two compositions will be selected for performance by CUSO in the Foellinger Great Hall of the Krannert Center of the Performing Arts at a subscription concert of the 2018-2019 season.
-Dr. Garrop will mentor the two winners on preparing their scores for their performances, and the winning composers will receive professional-quality digital recordings of the CUSO concert performance of their works for their private, non-commercial use.
+Winning composers will each receive a $500 cash prize and a professional-quality digital recording of the CUSO concert performance of their works for their private, non-commercial use.
 Dr. Garrop will be available to consult with the winners on score preparation if desired.

 - The piece must have a duration of three minutes or less.
 Pieces with a longer duration will not be considered.
 Mark the duration of your piece at the top of the first page.